 Emmy Noether Fellowships

 In order to be eligible, applicants must have a PhD in Mathematics or closely related subject and be affiliated with a UK University in an academic capacity.
 This scheme is also available to mathematicians who have recently reached the UK after fleeing their home country and are continuing their studies in a UK host institution.
+See the full guidance and application form below.

-2022/23 Emmy Noether Fellows:
+2022/23 Emmy Noether Fellows

 Dr Ana Pires - University of Edinburgh